• Skip to Content

 Nature of the Program

-The program, created to assist each student in reaching his/her potential as a worker, teacher, or scholar in mass communications, prepares a master’s candidate not only for a first job but also for long-term and productive career development through the study of mass communications and related fields.
-Students who obtain the M.S.J. degree should excel in professional skills.
+The master of science in journalism (M.S.J.) program in the Reed School of Media and Communications is designed to assist students in reaching their potential as professionals, teachers or scholars in media and communications.
+The program prepares students not only for a first job but also for long-term and productive career development through the study of media, communications and related fields.

 Time Limitation